Cooperative Retriever and Ranker in Deep Recommenders: Cooperative Retriever and Ranker

-where $P(\cdot|c)$ and $Q(\cdot|c)$ are probabilities induced by the ranker and retriever, respectively.
+where $P_\phi(\cdot|c)$ and $P_\theta(\cdot|c)$ are probabilities induced by the ranker and retriever, respectively.
 However, it is impracticable to directly compute KL divergence and its gradient, since it scales linearly with the number of items w.r.t each context.
 To this end, we propose an asymptotic-unbiased estimation for the KL divergence for speeding up forward inference and backward propagation.
-In particular, first denote by $\mathcal{S}=\{o_1,o_2,\cdots, o_L\}$ the sample set drawn from the proposal $Q_0(\cdot|c)$ and define ${P}_\mathcal{S}(j|c)=\frac{\exp(\tilde{R}_\phi(j,c))}{\sum_{i\in \mathcal{S}}\exp(\tilde{R}_\phi(i,c))}$ and ${Q}_\mathcal{S}(j|c)=\frac{\exp(\tilde{M}_\theta(j,c))}{\sum_{i\in \mathcal{S}}\exp(\tilde{M}_\theta(i,c))}$, where $\tilde{R}_\phi(i,c) =R_\phi(i,c) - \log Q_0(i|c)$ and $\tilde{M}_\theta(i,c) = M_\theta(i,c) - \log Q_0(i|c)$. $D_{KL}\Big({P}_\mathcal{S}(\cdot |c)\parallel {Q}_\mathcal{S}(\cdot |c)\Big)$ is the asymptotic-unbiased estimation for $D_{KL}\Big(P(\cdot|c)\parallel Q(\cdot|c)\Big)$ according to the following theorem. \begin{theorem} $D_{KL}\Big({P}_\mathcal{S}(\cdot |c)\parallel {Q}_\mathcal{S}(\cdot |c)\Big)$ converges to $D_{KL}\Big(P(\cdot|c)\parallel Q(\cdot|c)\Big)$ with probability 1 when $L \rightarrow \infty$. \end{theorem}
+In particular, first denote by $\mathcal{S}=\{o_1,o_2,\cdots, o_L\}$ the sample set drawn from the proposal ${Q}(\cdot|c)$ and define ${P}_\phi^\mathcal{S}(j|c)=\frac{\exp(\tilde{R}_\phi(j,c))}{\sum_{i\in \mathcal{S}}\exp(\tilde{R}_\phi(i,c))}$ and ${P}_\theta^\mathcal{S}(j|c)=\frac{\exp(\tilde{M}_\theta(j,c))}{\sum_{i\in \mathcal{S}}\exp(\tilde{M}_\theta(i,c))}$, where $\tilde{R}_\phi(i,c) =R_\phi(i,c) - \log \tilde{Q}(i|c)$ and $\tilde{M}_\theta(i,c) = M_\theta(i,c) - \log \tilde{Q}(i|c)$. $D_{KL}\Big({P}_\phi^\mathcal{S}(\cdot |c)\parallel {P}_\theta^\mathcal{S}(\cdot |c)\Big)$ is the asymptotic-unbiased estimation for $D_{KL}\Big(P_\phi(\cdot|c)\parallel P_\theta(\cdot|c)\Big)$ according to the following theorem. \begin{theorem} $D_{KL}\Big({P}_\phi^\mathcal{S}(\cdot |c)\parallel {P}_\theta^\mathcal{S}(\cdot |c)\Big)$ converges to $D_{KL}\Big(P_\phi(\cdot|c)\parallel P_\theta(\cdot|c)\Big)$ with probability 1 when $L=\lvert \mathcal{S} \rvert \rightarrow \infty$. \end{theorem}

-When used for learning the retriever, the sampled KL divergence is based on the sampler in Section 3.2.2.
-Below we discuss some special cases of samplers for further understanding the broad generality.
+When used for learning the retriever, the sampled KL divergence is based on the sampler in Section~\ref{sec:resample}.
+Below we discuss some special cases of samplers for further understanding its generality.

-\subsubsection{Special Cases}
+\subsubsection{\textbf{Special Cases}}